top of page

 Health and Safety in a Semi-Post Pandemic Time

-Times have changed and the worry over having a super spreader has passed.
-As COVID becomes part of our new normal and nearly all restrictions have been lifted, do we still need to focus on the health and safety of our participants?
+Times have changed, and the worry over having a super spreader has passed.
+As COVID-19 becomes part of our new normal and nearly all restrictions have been lifted, do we still need to focus on the health and safety of our participants?
 The answer is yes!

 Attendees want to know they can come to your events and be with their peers in a safe environment.
 They are already taking time off from work to be at your event.
 They likely can't afford to take more time away from their jobs to cope with an unexpected illness.

-It is understandable that not every association or their members will have COVID safety top of mind but as planners you have the ability to care for your participants in simple, low cost- or cost-free ways.
+Understandably, only some associations or their members will have COVID safety top of mind, but as planners, you can care for your participants in simple, low-cost- or cost-free ways.
 Lowering your attendee’s risk of getting sick doesn't have to break the bank.
 It also doesn't have to ruffle feathers.
 Every group is going to have an opinion about vax’ing and masking.
 It is up to your leadership to make that determination for your group.

-We are going to look at ways to increase safety, while reducing risk, and keeping things budget friendly and non-political.
+We will look at ways to increase safety while reducing risk and keeping things budget-friendly and non-political.
 Here are some things you can consider for your next event:

 • Go with a ZERO handout policy.
 Push your attendees to use the app you spent so much of your precious budget on and energy developing.
-Conference apps provide a great service in being the one stop shop for conference information and materials.
-Plus, using an app to store all of your traditional printed materials will be less paper for attendees to keep up with onsite and after the meeting and less for you to print - which will save you money in printing, shipping, and possibly tote bag stuffing.
+Conference apps provide a great service as the one-stop shop for conference information and materials.
+Plus, using an app to store all your traditional printed materials will require less paper for attendees to keep up with onsite and after the meeting and less for you to print - which will save you money in printing, shipping, and possibly tote bag stuffing.
 You can put those resources to other uses!

-• You may have those participants who need something in their hands that isn’t tech based or perhaps you don't have an app.
-For those instances, consider creating a PDF that lives on your website that they can download or print themselves.
+• You may have those participants who need something that isn’t tech-based, or perhaps you don't have an app.
+Consider creating a PDF on your website that they can download or print themselves.

 • Another tip would be to use QR codes or bitly links for handouts that attendees could access quickly and download for their files and resources.

-• Yes, you may have some sponsors who have paid to put their items in every bag.
+• Yes, some sponsors may have paid to put their items in every bag in the past.
 Allow them to put something in the app instead.
-It won’t cost you more, every attendee will have access to it, and you can tell the sponsor about your effort to be more sustainable and healthier at your event.
+It won’t cost you more; every attendee will have access to it, and you can tell the sponsor about your effort to be more sustainable and healthier at your event.

 • Look into options for badge print on demand.
 Printing on demand requires very little touching.
-The pricing for print on demand is different for each association, but there are many vendors offering low-cost options.
+Print-on-demand pricing differs for each association, but many vendors offer low-cost options.

-• The need for hand sanitizer will probably never go away.
-Regardless of COVID, attendees want to avoid things like the cold and flu as well.
-Work with your properties to put out hand sanitizer stations in the meeting space and where food and beverage are served.
+• The need for hand sanitizer will never go away.
+Regardless of COVID, attendees also want to avoid things like the cold and flu.
+Work with your properties to put out hand sanitizer stations in the meeting space and where food and beverages are served.
 Hotels and properties invested heavily in these stands and are still using them.

-• Talk with your properties about hosting events in larger spaces instead of closed in meeting rooms.
-Perhaps there is foyer space, large ballroom, or outdoor locations on property.
+• Talk with your properties about hosting events in larger spaces instead of closed-in meeting rooms.
+The property may have a foyer space, a large ballroom, or outdoor locations.
 If you have to keep large events indoors, consider requiring doors to the hallways be kept open for fresh air.

-• Remember that just because meetings are coming back stronger, some participants may still be fearful of getting sick.
-Keeping a method that allows attendees to show their level of comfort will give them ownership over their own autonomy and safety.
-Some planners have used a color-coding system that designates the attendee’s level of preferred interaction similar to a traffic light, with a go, yield, or stop option.
-The colors can be simulated from the attendees by choosing a lanyard, ribbon, or even a sticker placed on their badge in the corresponding color.
+• Remember that just because meetings are returning stronger, some participants may still fear getting sick.
+Keeping a method allowing attendees to show their level of comfort will give them ownership over their autonomy and safety.
+Some planners have used a color-coding system that designates the attendee’s level of preferred interaction, similar to a traffic light, with a go, yield, or stop option.
+The attendees can simulate the colors by choosing a lanyard, ribbon, or even a sticker placed on their badge in the corresponding color.

-Keeping your attendee’s wellness in mind will show them you care and make your event one they want to come back to every year.
-Keep a running list of all you are doing and add it to your marketing.
+Keeping your attendee’s wellness in mind will show them you care and make your event one they want to return to every year.
+Keep a running list of all you do and add it to your marketing.
 It could push someone on the fence to come to the meeting.

 bottom of page